Watch Dials & Bezels: Explanation

 Dials: The True Face of the Watch

-If the bezel is the frame, the dial is the canvas.
-It’s the part of the watch you look at most—the surface that displays the time, often adorned with hour markers, logos, textures, and finishes.
+If the bezel is the frame, the dial is the canvas - the centerpiece that defines the watch’s character.
+It’s the part you engage with most, the surface that tells time while showcasing artistry through hour markers, logos, textures, and finishes.

 Back to blog